The Geometry behind the Glass Transition and Frictional Jamming in Systems of Two-Dimensional Hard Disks: Detailed Background

 where $A_{i}$ and $P_{i}$ are the instantaneous area and perimeter length of the $i$-th (Voronoi) cell, respectively.
 The parameter $A_{0}$ is the target area and $P_{0}$ represents the target perimeter length, which are the rest `sizes' for the harmonic terms in the Hamiltonian.
-Note that these target shape parameters are common to all cells.
+Note that these are common to all cells; heterogeneity in these parameters has only recently been studied~\cite{godolphim2025parameter}.

-It is well-established that there is a transition from an amorphous fluid-like state to an amorphous solid-like state when the shape index $p_{0} \equiv P_{0} / \sqrt{A_{0}} = p_{0}^{\ast} \approx 3.81$~\cite{bi2015density, bi2016motility}.
-The transition shape index $p_{0}^{\ast}$ is identical to that of a regular pentagon --- a 5-sided polygon for which all edges and angles are equal.
-The physical intuition is that this choice of $p_{0}$ leads to frustration, since regular pentagons do not tesselate space.
-That is, there is a mismatch between the local requirement on the cells to be pentagonal and the global requirement on the model epithelium to be confluent (cover all of space).
+It is well-established that, in the limit of vanishing cell activity, there is a transition from an amorphous fluid-like state to an amorphous solid-like state when the shape index $p_{0} \equiv P_{0} / \sqrt{A_{0}}$ assumes the critical value $p_{0}^{\ast} \approx 3.81$~\cite{bi2015density, bi2016motility}.
+The transition value is identical to the $p_{0}$ belonging to a regular pentagon --- a 5-sided polygon for which all edges and angles are equal.
+The physical interpretation is that this choice of $p_{0}$ leads to frustration, since regular pentagons do not tesselate space, while the foam-like models impose confluence.
+That is, there is a mismatch between the local requirement on the cells to be pentagonal and the global requirement on the model epithelium to cover all of space.

 Bi~\textit{et al.}~\cite{bi2015density} showed that the onset of arrested dynamics --- here referred to as a jamming transition as the system need not be thermal~\footnote{Technically, this only holds for vertex models in the zero-temperature limit~\cite{sussman2018no}.} --- can be correlated to the appearance of a barrier that hinders topological exchange between neighboring cells.
-The second aim of this work is to extent these ideas to hard-particle systems and what insight they can provide into the structural origin of the reported `glass transition'~\cite{lozano2019active}.
+There is also a more obvious transition at the critical value of $p_{0}^{\dagger} = \sqrt{8 \sqrt{3}} \approx 3.72$, which is where the system has hexagonal cells~\cite{staddon2023role}, and it seems likely that this can principle be extended to other space-filling tessellations.
+Importantly, the topological transition in this system is neighbor exchange, referred to as a T1 transition.
+There are also T2 transitions, which are associated with the introduction and removal of particles~\cite{weaire1999physics, puggioni2025collective}, see Fig.~\ref{fig:transitions} for a visual representation.